Technology during World War II: Aircraft

 British long-range bomber planes such as the Short Stirling had been designed before 1939 for strategic flights and given a large armament, but their technology still suffered from numerous flaws.
-The smaller and shorter ranged Bristol Blenheim, the RAF's most-used bomber, was defended by only one hydraulically operated machine-gun turret, which was soon revealed as a pathetic defense against squadrons of German fighter planes.
+The smaller and shorter ranged Bristol Blenheim, the RAF's most-used bomber, was defended by only one hydraulically operated machine-gun turret, which was soon revealed to be incapable of defending against squadrons of German fighter planes.
 American bomber planes such as the B-17 Flying Fortress had been built before the war as the only adequate long-range bombers in the world, designed to patrol the long American coastlines.
 With six machine-gun turrets providing 360° cover, the B-17s were still vulnerable without fighter protection even when used in large formations.

 Despite the abilities of Allied bombers, though, Germany was not quickly crippled by Allied Strategic bombing during World War II.
-At the start of the war the vast majority of bombs fell miles from their targets, as poor navigation technology ensured that Allied airmen frequently could not find their targets at night.
+Accuracy was poor and Allied airmen frequently could not find their targets at night.
 The bombs used by the Allies were very technologically advanced devices, and mass production meant that the precision bombs were often made sloppily and so failed to explode.
-German industrial production actually rose continuously from 1940 to 1945, despite the best efforts of the Allied air forces to cripple the industry.
+German industrial production actually rose continuously.
 Significantly, the bomber offensive kept the revolutionary Type XXI U-Boat from entering service during the war.
 Moreover, Allied air raids had a serious propaganda impact on the German government, all prompting Germany to begin serious development of air defense technology—in the form of fighter planes.